vmware-archive/tasa/README.md

     gem install bundler
     rvm install ruby-2.1.1

 Additionally you'll also need to install phantomjs for your browser (Chrome).
-Checkout `https://bitbucket.org/ariya/phantomjs/downloads/`
-Start the Rails development server:
+Checkout `https://bitbucket.org/ariya/phantomjs/downloads/`.Start the Rails development server:

     cd tasa/tasa
     bundle install
     bin/rails server

-The Rails server serves the development assets at: `http://localhost:3000` Before deploying, compile the UI assets via:
+The Rails server serves the development assets at: `http://localhost:3000`.
+Before deploying, compile the UI assets via:

     cd tasa
     rake (only needed if you'd like to run all the tests, else go to step below)